Roadmap & Toolkit

 The more practitioners and disciplines involved, the more effective and the greater impact a local DEC effort will have.
 However, there is likely to be a smaller group of key partners and motivated practitioners who will dedicate the time and energy to getting a local DEC alliance up and running.

-To help identify potential partners, National DEC created a worksheet that can be used throughout DEC efforts: Worksheet for Identifying Key Disciplines & Individuals to Assist DEC Initiatives.
+To help identify potential partners, National DEC created a worksheet that can be used throughout DEC efforts.
+This tool, along with many other beneficial tools and resources are made available to participants of the Roadmap and Toolkit Academy.
+Contact National DEC Staff at [email protected].

 Assess Your Community

-Take a look at the needs of your community to identify specific issues that need to be addressed and resources available to assist with DEC efforts: Use National DEC’s Drug Endangered Children Community Assessment.
-National DEC recommends completing this community assessment to gather and analyze relevant data, identify areas where there are gaps and where there are strengths, and then start to identify areas to focus on next.
+Take a look at the needs of your community to identify specific issues that need to be addressed and resources available to assist with DEC efforts.
+National DEC recommends completing a community assessment to gather and analyze relevant data, identify areas where there are gaps and where there are strengths, and then start to identify areas to focus on next.
 The assessment should be conducted through a local DEC alliance or professionals working on DEC efforts to compile data from multiple disciplines to show how substance abuse is impacting children and families in communities.
 Once gathered and completed, the assessment can be disseminated with the approval of your supervisor.
+National DEC’s Drug Endangered Children Community Assessment, along with many other beneficial tools and resources are made available to participants of the Roadmap and Toolkit Academy.
+Contact National DEC Staff at [email protected].

 Practitioners can connect with National DEC in a variety of ways for a variety of things.
 National DEC’s website includes information on upcoming training and webinars, and information on state and local DEC alliances, as well as ways to ask questions, request DEC training and contact National DEC staff.
 Practitioners can also connect via Facebook, Twitter, and LinkedIn to obtain a wide array of information on drug activity and substance abuse and the risks they pose to children, families, and communities.